YaniAR/TwitchChatBot/README.md

 # TwitchChatBot
 Creates a TCP client using blocking sockets [winsock] to send and receive data over Twitch IRC to make a chat bot.
 Displays chat messages.
+### Update (07/11/2020)
+Implemented Markov Chain to generate a sentence of what has been said on chat.
+Note that the bot has zero restrictions in the data it will parse.
+It will take in deleted messages.
+It will also still generate @s, !s/commands and emotes and is susceptible to bad language.
+Use at your own risk.

+- Type :quit for the generated sentence on console.
+It will use the data received in the time frame from once you join a channel to when you type ":quit"
+- All chat messages wll be printed into [sample.txt].
+Press Ctrl + A and delete all content of the text file to refresh the data.

+- Potential updates include blacklisted words, better commands system and a cleaner console display.

 ## Program Commands
 You must use ":" at the start of every command in the program.
 Note that the chat message might go over the command.
 Just ignore and continue typing in the characters you want.